 (Funded by NSF)

-The objective of this project is to develop a large turbulent multiphase (water in the vapor, liquid and solid phase) reaction chamber to study clouds and aerosol interactions in a controlled turbulent environment.
+The objective of this project is to develop a large turbulent multiphase (water in the vapor, liquid and solid phase) reaction chamber to study clouds and aerosol interactions in a controlled turbulent environment. (in the picture on the side the chamber installation in March 2014)

 The project aims at developing a multiwavelength photoacoustic and nephelometer spectrometer to measure aerosol optical properties integrating a phtoacoustic/nephelometer cell with our supercontinuum laser.